Total Oxidant Demand Testing

 Redox Tech has developed a simple colorimetric technique to estimate the total oxidant demand (TOD) of the aquifer or soil material.
 The colorimetric technique uses varying ratios of oxidant mass to soil mass prepared in separate vials.
 If the oxidant is permanganate, no color indicator is necessary because of the strong purple color from permanganate.
 If the oxidant is persulfate or peroxide, a starch-iodide indicator is necessary.
 The varying ratios of oxidant/soil mixtures are allowed to react, and the color is observed.
 The TOD can be narrowed down to the mixture ratio where color remains and mixture ratio where color is depleted.
 Based upon numerous TOD tests, the TOD can be as little as 0.05 grams of oxidant per kilogram of saturated soil (for carbonate aquifers, for example) or as high as 15 grams of oxidant per kilogram of saturated soil (for organic rich sediments under sulfate-reducing conditions, for example).
 Below is a figure that shows sample containers after a TOD test was completed.
 Redox Tech provides TOD testing as a service to all clients.

-Redox Tech provides oxidant demand testing for $450 per sample for permanganate or persulfate.
+Redox Tech provides oxidant demand testing for $350 per sample for permanganate and $450 per sample of persulfate.
 We also provide hydrogen peroxide persistance testing for $500 per soil sample.
 The cost for treatability tests depend upon the number of samples and analyses required.

 Figure 1.
 Sample Containers after a TOD Test with Permanganate